dxw/playbook/guides/how-we-do-user-research.md

 participant.
 They will know how they do this.
 They may charge a small fee for handling the incentive.

-If a participant contacts dxw digital to say they haven’t received their incentive, apologise and contact the agency to let them know.
+If a participant contacts dxw to say they haven’t received their incentive, apologise and contact the agency to let them know.

 ### Paying incentives using shopping vouchers